 Want to mirror your PC screen to another TV or Projector wirelessly?
-Well, you can easily do so using the Miracast technology.
-It is easy, quick and secure.
-This tutorial will guide you on how to set up & use Miracast on Windows 10.
+Well, you can easily do so using Miracast technology.
+It is easy, quick, and secure.
+This tutorial will guide you on how to set up & use Miracast on Windows 11/10.

-Miracast is a standard for wireless connections from devices like laptops, tablets, smartphones, etc. , to external displays like TVs or monitors.
+Miracast is a standard for wireless connections from devices like laptops, tablets, smartphones, etc., to external displays or larger screen like TVs or monitors.
 It can broadly be described as “HDMI over Wi-Fi”, replacing the cable from the device to the display and making it work on a wireless network.

 Press ‘Win+R’ on your keyboard and then type in ‘dxdiag’ and hit Enter.